 Father Nathan Monk has had a couple of recent contentious Facebook threads about so-called “spelling and grammar police” that has clearly demonstrated that as open minded and tolerant as some left wing folks want to seem to be, they really share some characteristics with some of the most militant right wingers.
 The behavior is the same, even if the ideology isn’t.
 But… this is already a long and convoluted post, and I’m thinking about doing a music video.
 So I’m going to close this post and get on with the day.

 Personally, I think Father Nathan Monk, as well as a lot of his followers, are doing what they accuse other people of doing.
-Any time some responds to a disagreement with rudeness, anger, and derision, rather than patience, forbearance, and tolerance, they are guilty of the same toxic behavior as what they’re criticizing.
+Any time someone responds to a disagreement with rudeness, anger, and derision, rather than patience, forbearance, and tolerance, they are guilty of the same toxic behavior as what they’re criticizing.
 And before anyone calls me out, I will admit that I am guilty of this myself, sometimes.
 Telling that guy I posted about yesterday to “fuck off” wasn’t constructive.
 But then, I doubt he wanted to hear me out, anyway.

 Well… if you’ve managed to get through this and actually read it to the end, I thank you.
 I continue to write about this topic because it’s fascinating to me, but it also helps me maintain perspective.
 Anyone who has had direct ties to a narcissist knows that things will get confusing quickly, if you let them call all of the shots.
 So I write this stuff down to keep my head straight.
 If anyone else finds it helpful, informative, or interesting, so much the better.